sguox002/leetcode/leetcode-all.md

 ### dp dealing with subarray or intervals

 removing a subarray and then left and right connected.
 Extremely hard to track the array changes or no good data structure to do it.

+<<-546	Remove Boxes    		43.7%	Hard
+remove box with same color and get k*k points (k is the number of boxes removed) return the max score.
+Similar to 664, but now the number cares. dp[i,j,k] max points among [i,j] with k same color boxes attached to it.
+->>

+<<-664	Strange Printer    		41.0%	Hard
+printer can only a sequence of same char each time. later printing will cover previous printing. given a string, return the min number of prints reverse do it: remove all same char substr. for example "aba", first remove "b"->"axa"->"" consider all same char is one group. dp problem: the first choice is not greedy but will affect choices later. delete a group will connect the left and right.
+- all consecutive chars does not matter, we can reduce to one single char (does not depend on the number)
+- dp[i,j] represents the min number of prints dp[i,j]=1+dp[i+1,j]
+dp[i,j]=min(dp[i+1,m-1]+dp[m,j]) if s[i]==s[m] //we erase i+1 to m-1 so i and m connects to the right (erase one char).
+->>

 <<-1000	Minimum Cost to Merge Stones    		40.4%	Hard
 each time you merge k consecutive piles into one pile at the cost of the total sum.